Vibhutijain12/Python-for-DevOps/README.md

 * List manipulation and common list operations.
 * Practice exercises and examples:
 Example: Writing a script to manage a list of user accounts in a DevOps environment.

+#### Day 9: Loops
+* Loops in Python (for and while).
+* Loop control statements (break, continue).
+* Practice exercises and examples:
+Example: Automating a log file analysis with a loop to find errors.